Bouhm/stardew-valley-mods/NPCMapLocations/docs/author-guide.md

 * `Farm_FourCorners`
 * `Farm_Beach`

+For a custom farm type, use `Farm_` with the farm type ID.
+For example, Small Beach Farm adds a farm with type ID `Pathoschild.SmallBeachFarm`, so the map vectors key would be `Farm_Pathoschild.SmallBeachFarm`.

 #### Advanced: use a fixed map point
 NPC Map Locations normally correlates in-game tile positions to the equivalent map pixel, so you can see markers moving around within a location.
 That's recommended in most cases.